| 2 min read

 Built Green Energy Requirement

-• Site & Water: amending disturbed soil, preserve native vegetation, retain a certain percentage of the trees located on the site, etc.
+• Site & Water: amending disturbed soil, preserving native vegetation, retaining a certain percentage of the trees located on the site, etc.

-• Materials Efficiency: reusing salvaged materials, meet a certain minimum recycling rate, use materials made of recycled content, etc.
+• Materials Efficiency: reusing salvaged materials, meeting a certain minimum recycling rate, using materials made of recycled content, etc.

 • Health & Indoor Air Quality: use less toxic cleaner, use only low VOC products, HVAC equipment, indoor pollutant control, etc.